bilment/CarDealership/README.md

 ## Description of the Project

+The Car Dealership Management System is a simple Java program that helps manage a car dealerships inventory.
+Users can add new cars, view all available cars, and search for cars by make like Honda or Ford.
+This program uses a CSV file to store all car information, so it’s easy to update and retrieve car details.

 ## User Stories

 List the user stories that guided the development of your application.
 Format these stories as: "As a [type of user], I want [some goal] so that [some reason]."

+- As a dealership manager, I want to add new cars to the inventory so that the list of cars stays current.
+- As a salesperson, I want to search for cars by make so that I can find cars that match customer needs quickly.
+- As a dealership employee, I want to see all cars in the inventory so that I can help customers find options.
+ -As a developer, I want the program to handle errors smoothly so that it runs without issues, even if there’s incorrect data.

 ## Setup